Gërmej

-Gërmej is a village situated in the central plains of Albania's Western Lowlands region.
+Gërmej, also known as German, is a village situated in the central plains of Albania's Western Lowlands region.
 It is part of Tirana County.
 At the 2015 local government reform it became part of the municipality Rrogozhinë.

+Geography

+Gërmej is located in Western Albania, east of the SH4, 8 kilometers away from Rrogozhinë, while Tirana, the capital, is located around 27 kilometers away.
+The Adriatic Sea is located 13-16 kilometers away.